 The predecessor of mac and cheese as we know it now, this Roman dish is made with pasta, cheese and pepper.
 The secret is using the starchy pasta's cooking water to create a creamy sauce that coats each strand.
 The result is perhaps the ultimate 3-ingredient pasta ever.

 Bring 10 quarts of water to a boil and season liberally with salt.
-Cook the pasta for 7 minutes.
+Cook the pasta for 7 minutes to al dente.

 While the pasta is cooking, toast the black pepper in oil in a large sauté pan until fragrant.

-Ladle 4 ounces (two small ladles full) of pasta water to stop the cooking.
+Ladle 4 ounces (two small ladles) of pasta water into the pan.

 Keep the heat off until the pasta is done.